yujiri8/yujiri.xyz/software/javascript.md

 <h1 class="bad">Arrays aren't really arrays</h1>

 This took me a while to understand, but arrays are really just a type of object.
 (No wonder you can't add arrays in the way you'd expect...)
 This has many bad corellaries.
-One is that you can assign past the end of an array and you just get "empty items" inbetween;
+One is that you can assign past the end of an array and you just get "empty items" inbetween:
 ```
 arr = [];
 arr[5] = 'x';